EuroLeague awards: EuroLeague Finals Top Scorer

+The EuroLeague Finals Top Scorer is the player that scored the highest amount of points in the EuroLeague Championship Game, which is the championship final of the European-wide top-tier level professional club basketball competition, the EuroLeague.

-Alphonso Ford Trophy
+Alphonso Ford Top Scorer Trophy

-The EuroLeague Alphonso Ford Trophy is the award given to the leading scorer of the EuroLeague, up until the EuroLeague Final Four.
+The EuroLeague Alphonso Ford EuroLeague Top Scorer Trophy is the award given to the leading scorer of the EuroLeague.
 It is named in honor of Alphonso Ford.
-The award began with the 2004–05 season.
+The specific awarding of the trophy honoring Ford, began with the 2004–05 season.